Wi1d5a1m0N/PTMAG/README.md

 ### P.S.
 Again this is a work in progress, so please excuse the mess, the lack of support, and the lack of material.
 I will be adding everything as fast and as efficient as I can.
 Thanks for your understanding fellow Pen-Testers!

+### Setup
+This script requires figlet be installed, run the setup.sh and it will auto install figlet and the required font appropriately.

 #### Wi1d5a1m0N, OSCP
 #### "Try harder, but also...try smarter."